 A little more than ten years ago, the documentary “Who Killed the Electric Car?” mourned the wasted promise of electric vehicles.
 But times have changed: seemingly out of nowhere, affordable electric and hybrid vehicles are suddenly all over the place.
 More consumers are looking into encompass insurance reviews for their electric cars, instead of their typical fuel-powered car.
 More charging stations are being installed.
 Tesla now offers high-performance electric cars with a range of almost 500 km between charges, and has announced the prototype development of an electric long-haul truck.
 Volvo, Jaguar, and Land Rover have all committed to produce only electric and hybrid vehicles by 2020, and the United Kingdom has announced a ban on gas- and diesel-fueled vehicles as of 2040.

 I was first introduced to the world of electric car research in 2007, back when these technologies still seemed far on the horizon.
 Then, the focus was on plug-in hybrid electric vehicles, or PHEVs for short.
 PHEVs are like a Toyota Prius, but with a regular household charging cable that allows drivers to get a few extra all-electric kilometres out of their commute.
 Sometimes they are referred to as range extenders.
 We published two papers back in 2011 on the subjects of driver behaviour and the rate-of-return a person should expect from their PHEV, both focussed on answering the question “can PHEVs work in the cold climate of Canada?”, We determined that yes, they could; however, it takes about a decade before PHEVs become economically viable, meaning the money you save at the pump starts to balance the extra cost of the vehicle.

 Times have changed since my research career began.
 Most notably, I’ve become a dad, which has drastically changed my personal relationship with my car (it’s now much more of a lifeline than ever before).
 Also, technology has progressed far beyond the limited capabilities of early PHEV designs.
 Today’s electric vehicles offer a reliable and affordable alternative to the gas-powered family vehicle, capable of handling the cold and snow while on a trip to the cottage loaded with people and luggage.
-They do all this without emitting a single drop of carbon dioxide, carbon monoxide and nitrogen oxides, the planet-warming, lung-damaging chemicals gas and diesel cars and trucks toss into the atmosphere every day.
+They do all this without emitting a single drop of carbon dioxide, carbon monoxide, and nitrogen oxides, the planet-warming, lung-damaging chemicals gas, and diesel cars and trucks toss into the atmosphere every day.
 Today, V2G (vehicle to grid) storage capabilities also seem to enable EVs to store and discharge electricity generated from renewable energy sources.
 It includes energy from sources such as solar and wind and output that varies with the weather and time of day.

 But as a researcher and car owner, I still have some unanswered questions.